 Hiking in northern New England is no simple walk in the park.
 Consider that we’re also home to some of the finest micro-breweries in the business, and one has to wonder: What’s the point of all those rugged, root-tangled miles if the calories burnt aren’t immediately replenished by a pint of ale and good old pub grub?

-At 281.4 miles, Maine accounts for only 13 percent of the entire 2,178.3-mile Appalachian Trail, a far cry from being the longest of the 14 trail states.
+At 281.4 miles, Maine accounts for only 13 percent of the 2,178.3-mile Appalachian Trail.
 Statistics, however, are for maps.
 Ask anyone who has completed the entire trail and they’ll likely tell you Maine is the toughest state of the 14 trail states.

 Northeast Hikes is on the hunt for the best New England hiking in Maine and New Hampshire, from Katahdin to Mt.
 Washington and everything in between.
 Appalachian Trail hikers past, present and future are invited to follow along with the Maine and New Hampshire section hiking blogs.

 Learn more about Northeast Hikes here, and please feel free to drop us a line if you have any questions or feedback on this site.

 Please dish your trail dirt on The Twitter with #nehikes.